Nacha Operating Rules

 Details

-Included in this portion of the Risk Management Rule amendments are two new defined Company Entry Descriptions PAYROLL and PURCHASE.
+Included as part of the Risk Management Rule amendments are two additional required Company Entry Descriptions, “PAYROLL” and “PURCHASE.”

 Technical